Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/finite_state_machines.md

 # Finite State Machines #

 :::{note} "Thick" Outline
-To Henning, this is a quick outline to try and start this section: however, this outline is based on your slides from week 13 + 14 combined with some information from my SYSML course.
+To Henning, this is a quick outline to start this section: however, this outline is based on your slides from week 13 + 14 combined with some information from my SYSML course.
 It is not in any way qualified as a formal